Lanamargaret/elizabeth/README.md

 With my lost saints.
 I love thee with the breath, Smiles, tears, of all my life; and, if God choose,
 I shall but love thee better after death.
+My heart will love thee even at night,
+And will carry our memories in the next life.